-During the 1930s in Maywood, he joined the Illinois National Guard as a member of the 33rd Tank Company.
+During the 1930s, in Maywood, he joined the Illinois National Guard's 33rd Tank Company.
 He also worked at Hines Veterans Administration Hospital as an attendant.
-Among the members of his company, Walter and Robert Bronge were known as the "Meatball Twins."
+Among the members of his tank company, Walter and Robert Bronge were known as the "Meatball Twins."

 The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they prepared to take part in maneuvers with the 194th Tank Battalion.